Tricuspid valve regurgitation

 If you have mild tricuspid valve regurgitation, you may only need to have regular follow-up appointments with your doctor to monitor your condition.

-Your doctor may recommend surgery to repair or replace the tricuspid valve if you have tricuspid valve regurgitation and you're experiencing signs or symptoms, or your heart size begins to enlarge and heart function begins to decrease.
-In some cases, your doctor may recommend surgery if you have severe tricuspid valve regurgitation and you're experiencing mild or no symptoms, but your heart size is enlarging.
+Your doctor may recommend surgery to repair or replace the tricuspid valve if you have severe tricuspid valve regurgitation and you're experiencing signs or symptoms, or if your heart begins to enlarge and heart function begins to decrease.
+In some cases, your doctor may recommend surgery for severe tricuspid valve regurgitation even if you don't have symptoms but your heart is enlarging.
 Your doctor will evaluate you and determine if you're a candidate for heart valve repair or replacement.

-If you have tricuspid valve regurgitation and you're having heart surgery to treat existing conditions on the left side of your heart, such as mitral valve surgery, your doctor may recommend that you have tricuspid valve surgery at the same time.
+If you have tricuspid valve regurgitation and you're having heart surgery to treat other heart conditions, such as mitral valve surgery, your doctor may recommend that you have tricuspid valve surgery at the same time.

 Surgical options include:

-Surgeons repair a heart valve rather than replace the valve when possible.
-Your surgeon may perform valve repair by separating tethered valve leaflets, by closing holes (fenestrations) in leaflets and by reshaping the valve leaflets so that they can make contact with each other and prevent backward flow.
-The repair is usually tightened and stabilized by placing a partial band around the valve (annulus) and is referred to as an annuloplasty.
+- Heart valve repair.
+Surgeons try to repair the heart valve instead of replacing it whenever possible.
+Your surgeon may perform valve repair by separating tethered valve leaflets, closing holes in leaflets, or reshaping the valve leaflets so that they can make contact with each other and prevent backward flow.
+Surgeons may often tighten or reinforce the ring around a valve (annulus) by implanting an artificial ring.

 Some surgeons perform cone repair, a newer form of tricuspid valve repair, to repair tricuspid valves in people with Ebstein's anomaly.
 In the cone reconstruction, surgeons separate the leaflets of the tricuspid valve from the underlying heart muscle.
 The leaflets are then rotated and reattached, creating a "leaflet cone."